Reebok: Adidas ownership

 In 2013, Reebok announced another fitness partnership with Les Mills International.
 The agreement included Reebok footwear and clothing integration into Les Mills' fitness programs and media marketing.
 By July 2013, the red delta sign began appearing on Reebok's fitness collections.
 The brand announced it was phasing out the vector logo and replacing it with the delta sign, the company's second logo change in more than 120 years.
 The delta symbol is meant to symbolize three pillars of positive self-change—mental, physical and social—as Reebok increases its presence in the fitness industry with yoga, dance, aerobics and CrossFit.

+In December 2014, Reebok signed a six-year deal with the UFC to become the promotion's exclusive global outfitter, a landmark partnership extending the brand's training credibility into combat sports and mixed martial arts.
+Together, the CrossFit, Les Mills, and UFC partnerships, along with the Nano franchise, built Reebok's equity within the global training community over the course of the 2010s.
 Following a successful re-release of many of its sneaker and apparel lines from the early/mid 1990s, in November 2019, Reebok announced that it was updating the 1992 vector logo along with the original "Reebok" script in Motter Tektura typeface and restoring both as the company's core brand identity, citing that consumers still identified with them rather than the red delta logo, although the delta would continue to be used on some fitness lines.